Last updated: 03/03/2021

 To help stop the spread of coronavirus, the government is advising everyone to stay at home from 5 January 2021.

 This page will be updated once further guidance is available.
 To check the latest Government guidance, please visit: https://www.gov.uk/coronavirus

 We are trying to keep this as up to date as possible but please note that given the fast-moving nature of the situation some of the links may contain out-of-date information, especially those linking to documents rather than web pages.

 If you would like information included on this page please email email@example.com

-If you have symptoms of coronavirus or you’ve been in close contact with someone who has had symptoms, please self-isolate and get tested as soon as you can.
+If you have symptoms of coronavirus (new, continuous cough / high temperature / loss or change in sense of smell or taste), please self-isolate and get tested as soon as you can.
 Find out how to book a test and see testing locations in Northamptonshire.

 How do I request support from volunteers if I'm self-isolating in Northamptonshire and need help?